Aspose/releases.aspose.com/content/en/slides/net/release-notes/2024/aspose-slides-for-net-24-6-release-notes.md

 using (Presentation presentation = new Presentation("pres.pptx"))
 {
     Regex regex = new Regex(@"\b[^\s]{5,}\b");
-    // Replace all words with 10 symbols or longer with '***' ((AutoShape)presentation.Slides[0].Shapes[0]).TextFrame.ReplaceRegex(regex, "***", null);
+    // Replace all words with 10 or more characters with '***' ((AutoShape)presentation.Slides[0].Shapes[0]).TextFrame.ReplaceRegex(regex, "***", null);
     presentation.Save("SomePresentation-out.pptx", SaveFormat.Pptx);
 }